dinesh-coderepo/blogsite/src/blog_posts/GCPServices/content.md

 - Compute and Storage layers separation makes it easy to scale independently.
 - Bigquery is serverless - pay as you go model - depending on volume of data processes in the query.
 - Completed exercise one for this series, will continue to the second exercise.

 ![ex1_big_query](ex1_big_query.png)

+### Creating Date-Partitioned Tables in BigQuery Lab

+- In this tut focus is on following topics
+   - Query partitioned tables.
+   - Create your own partitioned tables.